pschatzmann/arduino-audio-tools/examples/file_mp3-a2dp/README.md

-# Using ESP8266Audio to Read Files
+# Stream SD MP3 Files to A2DP Bluetooth using the ESP8266Audio Library

 The processing of files with the help of the [ESP8266Audio](https://github.com/earlephilhower/ESP8266Audio) is a little bit more involved.
 Howver it allows to process different file types from different sources.
 Please consult the project for further details.